 Many faculty members find it helpful to include a statement in their syllabus that states up front that they are mandatory reporters.
 This can be a simple, short statement or can be written to include more general information as well.
 A sample statement is included here for your use as you see fit:

 Hope College is committed to providing a safe and secure environment where each student is able to learn, grow and prosper.
-One way in which we demonstrate this commitment is through our various policies prohibiting all forms of discrimination, including our Sexual Harassment and Assault Policy.
+One way in which we demonstrate this commitment is through our Equal Opportunity, Harassment and Nondiscrimination policy.
 For information about this policy, about reporting concerns or about local resources, please see hope.edu/offices/

-I am available if you would like to speak to me about an incident of sexual harassment or assault that occurred while you were a student at Hope.
-However, it is important to note that all Hope College faculty members are mandatory reporters through Title IX (the law that prohibits sex discrimination, which includes harassment, domestic and dating violence, sexual assault and stalking).
-If you speak to me about a personal experience, I have a responsibility to report my knowledge of the incident to the Title IX coordinator, Sara Dorer (firstname.lastname@example.org or 395-6816).
+I am available if you would like to speak to me about an incident of harassment, discrimination or assault that occurred while you were a student at Hope.
+However, it is important to note that all Hope College faculty members are mandatory reporters.
+If you speak to me about a personal experience, I have a responsibility to report my knowledge of the incident to the senior director of equity and compliance/Title IX coordinator, Taylor Sinclair (email@example.com or 616-395-6816).

 For those that would like to include additional language regarding resources, here is a sample paragraph:

-For courses that require touch during instruction, including a statement about that in the syllabus is very benificial.
+For courses that require touch during instruction, including a statement about that in the syllabus is very beneficial.
 Here is a sample statement:

 As part of the teaching methods in this class, it is common practice for the instructor to make physical touch/adjustments and corrections with students in an effort to improve performance, guide and instruct.
 It will be professional and appropriate to the need, and if at any time you are uncomfortable with the instruction, you can ask the instructor to direct you verbally instead.
 If this presents any concerns for you, please feel free to discuss it with me in advance.